12traits/ingestion-api-specs/source/index.html.md

 Expected folder: `kpis/`

-Purpose: track detailed KPI data associated with a particular player.
+Purpose: track detailed KPI data associated with a particular user.
 Any time granularity is supported, but we encourage at least daily KPIs.

 > KPIs example